Master of Arts in Writing

 Spalding undergraduate students who have achieved senior status (have earned 90 credits or more) may be given permission to take the bridge course ENG512/612 Introductory Creative Writing Residency or ENG514/614 Introductory Professional Writing Residency.
 This offers Spalding undergraduates the opportunity to successfully complete an elective 3--credit residency course to fulfill the first required course for the MAW if the student chooses to pursue the MAW or the embedded Graduate Certificate in Writing after earning the BA or BS.

-Upon conferral of the BA or BS, successful completion of ENG512/612 or ENG514/614, and with recommendation from that course’s instructor and approval of the Chair or Associate Programs Director, the student may matriculate into the MAW program by completing a graduate application form, submitting the required materials (writing sample, two essays, two letters of recommendation), paying an application fee, and submitting official BA or BS transcripts.
+Upon conferral of the BA or BS, successful completion of ENG512/612 or ENG514/614, and with recommendation from that course’s instructor and approval of the Chair or Associate Programs Director, the student may matriculate into the MAW program by completing a graduate application form, submitting the required materials (writing sample, two essays), paying an application fee, and submitting official BA or BS transcripts.

 The School of Writing usually makes decisions on applications four to six weeks after the complete application has been received.